 Nutritional Information

-- Vitamins and Minerals: Shrimp contains vital nutrients such as selenium, vitamin B12, and iodine.
+- Vitamins & Minerals: Shrimp has selenium, vitamin B12, and iodine.

 Frequently Asked Questions (FAQs)

-- Can I make shrimp scampi without wine?
-Yes, you can substitute wine with additional lemon juice or chicken broth for a different flavor.
+- Can I skip the wine?
+Yes, you can use extra lemon juice or chicken broth instead.

-- How do I store leftovers?
-Store leftovers in an airtight container in the refrigerator for up to 2 days.
-Reheat gently on the stovetop.
+- How to store leftovers?
+Fridge in an airtight container, up to 2 days.
+Reheat gently.

 Conclusion